wfondrie/personal-website/content/post/2024-10-23-the-case-for-open-source-scientific-software/index.md

 It also discusses how folks can commercialize their open-source software to support its continued development.
 It will not discuss why for-profit companies should release open-source software; that'll be a future post.

+Also, as always, these opinions are my own and do not reflect those of my employer.

 But first, I'll offend some folks:

 ## Computational Papers Without Code Are Just Advertisements